1. Resource Library

 The formula for calculating accounts receivable factoring is:

-An AR factoring company assesses several factors to determine how much to pay for an invoice:
+An accounts receivable factoring company assesses several factors (including the following) to determine how much to pay for an invoice:

 • Creditworthiness of the customer owing the invoice